nathanbw/frzr/README.md

 This pattern is useful for files that you want to keep "on ice"; whose contents you do not expect to change.
-When the files _do_ intentionally change, though, you have to look at each file and make sure the changes were intentional and then generate the MD5SUMS.md5 file again.
-Additionally, you may say to yourself "Hey, this MD5SUMS.md5 file is basically" a database.
-It sure would be nice to get some stats out of it.".
-This is where frzr comes in.
+When the files _do_ intentionally change, though, you have to look at each file and make sure the changes were intentional and then generate the MD5SUMS.md5 file again. `frzr` aims to make this process easier.

+Additionally, you may say to yourself "Hey, this MD5SUMS.md5 file is basically a database.
+It sure would be nice to get some stats out of it". `frzr` aims to help with that, too.

 The aim of frzr is to make the database of checksums of your important files easy to create, manage, and use.
 Eventually, I want frzr to be able to: